Technology Start-ups Are, In Fact, Different From Publicly Traded Tech-Giants

 Despite Our Experience With Much Larger Clients, We Only Work With Small Businesses, Early Stage Start-Ups, and Individual Inventors

 Out of all the pieces of advice entrepreneurs toss around, by far the most common is to find a niche and dominate it.
 Our niche is obtaining patent protection for small businesses, early stage start ups, and individual inventors.
-We dominate our niche by providing the same top-of-the-industry service as our traditional patent law firm counterparts while leveraging technology to minimize our costs of so-doing.
+We dominate this niche by providing the same top-of-the-industry service as our traditional patent law firm counterparts while leveraging technology to minimize our costs of so-doing.

 By considering certain (what we have found to be unnecessary) elements of traditional law firm a discretionary expense (for example, we answer our own emails and schedule our own appointments), we are able walk away with the same bottom line as our more extravagantly-charging peers while doing better by our clients.
-Why pay more for any less?
+Why pay a patent lawyer more for any less?

-Schedule a call with a registered patent attorney today at the link below.
+Schedule a call with a registered CT patent lawyer today at the link below.
 Please bear in mind that while all calls and communications will be kept in strict confidence, attorney-client privilege does not exist until such time as an express agreement detailing the scope of any such attorney-client privilege has been mutually executed.
 In other words, we are happy to chat about your options with no obligation for you to hire us, but we don’t do work for free.

 Mutchler Patent LLC is a Connecticut limited liability company.
 CT patent lawyer Attorney Chris Mutchler is registered to practice law in Connecticut and registered to practice before the United States Patent and Trademark Office (USPTO), and is responsible for the content of this website.